bjorncole/OpenMBEE-vagrants/README.md

 Be sure to add configuration files from MMS and Webapp repositories (for example, creating an "mms.properties" file beside "mms.properties.example").

+Once the machine has been provisioned, log in and navigate to /vagrant/mms/mms-ent.
+Run the "run.sh" script as root user.
+You may also need to manually re-enter the "export" commands to get the Maven path environment variables into a useful state.

 **Be careful in the current configuration - PostgresSQL will be configured to "trust" to make initial connection easier.
 Apply proper authentication if this is to be exposed to something outside your local desktop.**